 Makes Recruitment More Difficult

 Non-Competes are perceived as a barrier to many candidates.
-Knowing that leaving your company means either moving, changing industries or just being unemployed for an amount of time gives potential hires pause.
+Knowing that leaving your company means either moving, changing industries, or just being unemployed for an amount of time gives potential hires pause.
 In the current hiring environment, you have to give yourself every available advantage to attract top talent.
-Non-competes cut that advantage in half.

 Make Your Competition Look Good

-If your competition isn’t using Non-Competes they may become much more attractive to top performers.
+If your competition isn’t using a NonCompete agreement they may become much more attractive to top performers.
 When given a choice between your company, and one where they aren’t tied down, most high performers would choose to the freedom the position that offers more flexibility.

 It’s a State to State Proposition